slavingia/fweb3.xyz/README.md

 #### Debugging with variables

+You can set `DEBUG` to console.debug request responses and override the production blocking for the dot switch described below.

 You can use `?wallet=` to test using a specific wallet address

 To enable individual dots (bypasses any external polygon api calls)